Table of Contents

-Whenever I run a Page Speed Insights (PSI) test on my post or page, PSI captures my hero image as the Largest Contentful paint (LCP) element.
-(See the screenshot below).
+Whenever I run a Page Speed Insights (PSI) test on my post, the hero image, background image, or featured image are painted as the Largest Contentful paint (LCP) element.

 What is Largest Contentful paint (LCP)?